-Donald Baechler emerged on the international art scene in the 1980s.
-He has created a vocabulary for his art consisting of the most simple gestures and shapes, inspired in a large part by the art of children.
+Donald Baechler (1956-2022) emerged on the international art scene in the 1980s.
+He created a vocabulary for his art consisting of the simplest gestures and shapes, inspired in large part by the art of children.

-Fascinated by art created by the non-artist, Baechler imitates these naïve forms with a critical edge.
-In his Walking Figure, Baechler presents the image of a young woman striding forward as if caught in mid-step, the silence of her expression commands the space.
+Fascinated by art created by the non-artist, Baechler imitated these naïve forms with a critical edge.
+In his Walking Figure, Baechler presented the image of a young woman striding forward as if caught in mid-step, the silence of her expression commanding the space.